QMagen/PyQMagen/README.md

 # PyQMagen - a Python package for thermal data analysis of quantum magnets

-The Python version of QMagen provides a highly customizable package for the analysis of thermal data.
+The Python version of QMagen provides a highly customizable package for the analysis of thermal data of quantum magnets.
 Featuring Bayesian optimizer for the fitting loss, and combined with an ED solver, the PyQMagen is a computational light package